Place des Émeutes-de-Stonewall: History

 For the 50th anniversary of the Stonewall Riots, the City of Paris named a square to pay homage to the riots.

 The new square was inaugurated by French officials on 19 June, with Stuart Milk and several Stonewall Inn activists.

 The square is the main entrance of Italian delicatessen Eataly.
-A Gucci boutique is also situated there.
+A Marc O'Polo boutique is also situated in the square.

 French memorial to Gilbert Baker

 The official plaque in memory of Gilbert Baker, voted unanimously by the Council of Paris, is situated on a wall of the square.